ibm-cloud-docs/cloud-databases/howto-provisioning.md

 The `service-instance-create` command supports a `-p` flag, which allows JSON-formatted parameters to be passed to the provisioning process.
 Some parameter values are Cloud Resource Names (CRNs), which uniquely identify a resource in the cloud.
 All parameter names and values are passed as strings.

-For example, if a database is being provisioned from a particular backup and the new database deployment needs a total of 9 GB of memory across three members, then the command to provision 3 GB per member looks like
+For example, if a database is being provisioned from a particular backup and the new database deployment needs a total of 9 GB of memory across three members, then the command to provision 3 GB per member looks like:
 ```sh
 ibmcloud resource service-instance-create example-database <service-name> standard us-south \
 -p \ '{